 Our modern card issuing Platform powers mission-critical experiences for our Customers, leading to strong relationships over time as we extend their reach both from a product and geographic perspective.
+We had over 130 and over 160 Customers as of December 31, 2019 and 2020, respectively.
 Currently, we provide solutions in the following verticals:

 - · Commerce Disruptors

-- i On-Demand Services
+- ; On-Demand Services

-- Buy Now, Pay Later
+- ; Buy Now, Pay Later

-- i Expense Management
+- ¡ Expense Management

 - ; Travel

-- ¡ Alternative Lending
+- Alternative Lending

 - ; eCommerce

-- ; Disbursements & Incentives
+- Disbursements & Incentives

-- Digital Banks
+- · Digital Banks

 - · Tech Giants

-- · Large Financial Institutions
+- Large Financial Institutions